rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 5. Click **Add Port(s)** to add the ports to the port-group.

-    In the text field, type a single port number, or enter a list of port numbers, with each unique item on their own line.
+    In the text field, type a single port number, or enter a list of port numbers with each unique item on its own line.

     **Warning:** You also have the ability to add a port range by separating two values with a dash (-).
 This feature adds *all port numbers between* the two values that you specified around the dash.
 Misconfiguration here can result in a compromise due to inappropriate ports being opened.

 6. Click **Add Port**.

 7. Click **Save Changes**.

    Firewall Manager v2 interacts with your firewall and adds the configurations.
-This typically takes about one minute, depending on the size of your firewall's configuration.
+This process typically takes about one minute, depending on the size of your firewall's configuration.

 <img src="{% asset_path dedicated-hosting/firewall-manager-v2-port-groups/FWCPv2-add-port-group.png %}" alt="" />

 ### Modify a port-group

-It is highly important that you understand the impact of modifying an existing port-group.
+It is important that you understand the impact of modifying an existing port-group.
 Incorrectly modifying an existing port-group that is already referenced in an access-list has the potential to either create inappropriate network access or to remove critical access.

 1. Navigate to the **Port Groups** tab.